sarathyweb/books/README.md

 # My Reading List

-- [ ] Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell
-- [ ] Attitude Is Everything: Change Your Attitude ...
-Change Your Life!
-- [ ] Hooked: How to Build Habit-Forming Products
-- [ ] Alibaba: The House That Jack Ma Built
-- [ ] The 5 AM Club
-- [ ] The Intelligent Investor
 - [ ] How to Be a Bawse: A Guide to Conquering Life
 - [X] The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results
 - [ ] Blue Ocean Strategy